News & Features

-June 2017: Submit Nominations for 2018 National Crime Victims' Service Award
+June 2018: Submit Your Nominations for the 2019 National Crime Victims' Service Awards

-Submit Nominations for 2018 National Crime Victims' Service Awards
+Submit Your Nominations for the 2019 National Crime Victims' Service Awards

-Recipients of this prestigious award are honored at the National Crime Victims' Service Awards Ceremony, held annually in Washington, D.C.
+The recipients will be honored at the annual National Crime Victims' Service Awards Ceremony in Washington, D.C.

-Visit the National Crime Victims' Rights Week (NCVRW) website for details about the 2018 NCVRW observation, April 8-14, and the Awards Ceremony as they become available.
+Sign up for the National Crime Victims' Rights Week (NCVRW) Mailing List for updates about the 2019 NCVRW observation, April 7–13, and the Awards Ceremony as they become available.

 Additional resources are available on the Elder Abuse/Mistreatment section of our site and the Elder Abuse Special Feature section of the National Criminal Justice Reference Service site.

 It takes tremendous courage for victim service providers, emergency medical services, fire services, law enforcement, and other allied professionals to respond to tragic events.
 It also takes commitment to do this work despite the personal, physical, emotional, and mental impact it can have.